Is grain-free dog food good for your pupper?

 Lyka goes against the grain

-Crafted with the help of our in-house vet Matthew Muir, our nutritious recipes are designed to give puppers live a long and healthy life.
+Crafted with the help of our in-house vet Matthew Muir, our nutritious recipes are designed to give puppers a long and healthy life.

 Grain-free dog food FAQs